 - the 7 types of hostels you should be aware of

-- WHY females dorms are a good or bad idea?
+- Are females dorms a good (or bad) idea?
 7 Pros and 4 Cons

-- how to book 5 Star Hostels the smart way
+- how to book your next Hostels the smartest way